Jim Davidson: Other incidents

+In October 2006, Davidson was accused by a woman of making insensitive jokes about people with cancer, blind people, a wheelchair user, and the recent trial over the killing of Damilola Taylor, prompting the woman to walk out of the show.
+Davidson vehemently denied the accusations, stating that jokes about blind people and people with cancer would have merited a "mass walkout."
+He also said the comments about the Damilola Taylor trial were taken out of context: "My actual remark was that I thought the killers should be locked away forever.
+And if she objects to that then that is her prerogative."
+Davidson was also quoted as saying: "If what I was saying was true, I would have got up and left myself."

 Davidson was called on as a character witness to drug trafficker Brian Brendan Wright in 2007.
 Despite Davidson's testifying to Wright's character, the judge concluded that Wright was "a master criminal, manipulative, influential and powerful", and sentenced him to 30 years in prison.

 On 2 January 2013, as Davidson was set to become a housemate in the 11th series of Celebrity Big Brother, he was arrested at Heathrow Airport by police officers working on Operation Yewtree.
 On 20 March 2013 he was arrested again over new allegations of sexual offences; however, on 21 August 2013, it was announced that no further action would be taken in relation to the allegations of historic sex abuse, due to insufficient evidence.

-On 21 November 2018, Davidson was caught up in London traffic resulting from Extinction Rebellion protests which blocked a number of London bridges to raise awareness of a claimed lack of action from governments over climate change.
-Davidson was photographed by the BBC, allegedly shouted at police and was filmed near the front of a blockade driving a large SUV, where he remarked that Jeremy Corbyn (who was not involved) was an "environmental disaster".
-Davidson later told Nigel Farage on LBC radio that the reason for his anger had been that the demonstrations had almost prevented him "from getting his pie and mash".
+In November 2018, Davidson told Nigel Farage on LBC radio that he had been angered by Extinction Rebellion protests in London as the traffic had almost prevented him "from getting his pie and mash".

 Personal life

 Davidson has written two autobiographies, The Full Monty (1993) and Close to the Edge (2001).

-Davidson's numerous marriages prompted the actor John Mills to send a Telemessage on the occasion of his fourth, which read simply: "Will It Last?"
+Davidson's numerous marriages prompted the actor Sir John Mills to send a telegram on the occasion of his fourth, which read simply: "Will It Last?"
 The marriage ended ten years later.
-Davidson subsequently returned the compliment to Mills and his wife on their 60th wedding anniversary, with a Telemessage bearing the same wording.
+Davidson subsequently returned the compliment to Mills and his wife on their 60th wedding anniversary, with a message bearing the same wording.

-In March 2004, Davidson, a Conservative Party supporter, publicly left the United Kingdom for the tax haven of Dubai, United Arab Emirates in protest at the then-Labour party government under Tony Blair, although it was also noted by HMRC at the time that his move coincided with an unpaid tax bill of approximately £700,000.
-At the time, he declared that "I may as well go to Dubai and be an ethnic minority there than wait five years till I become one here."
-He moved back to the UK after living in Dubai for five years.
-He has also expressed sympathy for UKIP leader Nigel Farage, describing the party as "the Jim Davidson of the political world".

 Davidson is a supporter of Charlton Athletic, the local club in the area where he grew up.
 In the 1980s, he was a director at AFC Bournemouth.

 On 18 June 2014, Davidson attended the assault trial of former N-Dubz rapper Dappy.
-"Dappy is a good friend of mine.
-I don't know what's happened in this case but I'm just here to show him my support," Davidson said.
+Davidson said, "Dappy is a good friend of mine.
+I don't know what's happened in this case but I'm just here to show him my support.”
 Dappy declined Davidson's offer to serve as a character witness.